 “No, but it’s not too late to choose a different planet.
 There are a few colonies still within reach.”

 “You know how hard I fought to get this course of study approved.
 I can’t settle for something easy.”

-“So instead you go for a thousand-year-old rumor?
+“So instead you go for a five-thousand-year-old rumor?
 Surely there were some slightly easier options.”

 Rana sighed.
-“I know, Aldebaran, but you only have so long.
+“I know, Aldebaran, but the last time anyone saw it was two thousand years ago and you only have so long.
 The travel there and back alone will take a third of your allotted time.
 Then you still have to find it.
 Do you even know where to look?”

 “I’m going to start where it was brought originally.
 Maybe there’s an archaeological trail left that I could follow, narrow down the search for the artifact’s final resting place.”

 Rana snorted.
 “You make it sound like a grave.”

 “It kind of is,” Aldebaran said, “but instead of burying Celaenó, Erytheiá, or humans, it’s burying history.
 I’m going to reawaken it.”